For most people, a house will be the most important and expensive asset they will ever own.

-Having a ‘black mark’ on your credit file doesn’t necessarily mean you will be declined, but you may hit a wall when your application is handled by a bank’s credit department.
+Having a ‘black mark’ on your credit file doesn’t necessarily mean you will be declined, but you may hit a wall when a bank’s credit department handles your application.
 Applying with the right lender for your situation is the key to getting approved.

 Not many lenders approve home loans when you have multiple or combined credit issues, whether you’re dealing with a bank or a specialist lender.

-For instance, if you’re currently on a probationary period at work, earning part of your wage as a bonus and applying for a guarantor loan, a lender may accept one of these but they won’t accept all three!
+For instance, if you’re currently on a probationary period at work, earning part of your wage as a bonus and applying for a guarantor loan, a lender may accept one, but they won’t accept all three!

 Even with a clean credit file, your income, family situation and having unsecured or outstanding debt are just some of the factors that determine the amount you are eligible to borrow.